Clark Glasson: Career

 Glasson was actively involved in the construction and operation of the courses he designed.
 He operated the Deep Cliff course in Cupertino, California from its construction in 1961 until its sale to a private golf course operator, John Telischak in 1992.

 In at least one instance, on the Fall River Mills course, he did the excavation and grading work himself.
 This course was built on the site of a former dump and was littered with "ice boxes, car bodies, and washing machines".
 Glasson is said to have been excavating the site one day when his backhoe became stuck.
 An onlooker began laughing at his predicament and when Glasson went to confront this person he discovered it was his neighbor and then owner of the Rising River Ranch, Bing Crosby.
 Both gentleman laughed about the situation and went on to become friends.

 Golf courses designed

-The following is a list of the golf courses designed by Glasson.
+The following is a list of the golf courses designed by Glasson in California.
 Ten are listed, two (Palm and Cypress) are located at the same facility.